tsloughter/rebar3.org/content/en/docs/package_management/_index.md

 ## Basic usage

-You should read the [docs](https://hexdocs.pm/rebar3_hex/) for a complete over for each provider, but below is a brief overview of basic usage.
+You should read the [docs](https://hexdocs.pm/rebar3_hex/) for a complete guide for each provider, but below is a brief overview of basic usage.

 ### Registering a Hex user